Manitoba final province to sign health-care pact with feds

 Manitoba has signed a health-care funding agreement with the federal government after months of delay.

-The province was the final hold-out to a deal that includes three percent annual increases to the Canada Health Transfer and an $11 billion national fund for mental health, addition support and home care programs.
+The province was the final hold-out to a deal that includes three per cent annual increases to the Canada Health Transfer and an $11 billion national fund for mental health, addiction support and home care programs.